An open seminar by Dr Adrienne Harris on The Pandemic in America: A crisis for democracy

 18:00 - 19:30

 Dr Adrienne Harris, New York University

 Debbie Stewart email@example.com

-Join us for this fascinating talk with Dr Adrienne Harris about the complexity of gender and sexuality.
+Join us for this fascinating talk with Dr Adrienne Harris about the The Corona Virus Pandemic in America.

 Adrienne Harris, Ph.D. is Faculty and Supervisor at New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.
 She is on the faculty and is a supervisor at the Psychoanalytic Institute of Northern California.
 She is an Editor at Psychoanalytic Dialogues, and Studies in Gender and Sexuality.
 In 2009, She, Lewis Aron, and Jeremy Safron established the Sándor Ferenczi Center at the New School University.
 She, Lew Aron, Eyal Rozmarin and Steven Kuchuck co-edit the Book Series Relational Perspectives in Psychoanalysis.
 She is an editor of the IPA ejournal psychoanalysis.today.